-I would love to thank my precious monitor Dr. Mimoune N. for guiding me through all this time, she was more than a "promotrice" she is family.
+I would love to thank my precious monitor Dr. Mimoune N. for guiding me through all this time, she was more than a "promotrice" she is family, also my Co-monitor Dr. Hani A.

-I would also like to thank the jury members for being part of my graduation, and I mention:
+I would also like to thank the jury members for being part of my graduation.